 Develops member benefits including programs and services and conducts annual membership campaign.
 Identifies and contributes resources accessible through the AWBC website.

 Develops messaging and branding strategy.
 Develops promotional materials including client success stories and organization profiles, generates press releases, creates newsletters.
 Oversees and contributes social media and website.

-Marsha Bailey is the founder and CEO of Women’s Economic Ventures and the Small Business Loan Fund of Santa Barbara.
+Marsha Bailey is the Senior Advisor to the Association of Women’s Business Centers.
+Marsha is the founder and CEO of Women’s Economic Ventures and the Small Business Loan Fund of Santa Barbara.
 Since 1991, WEV has provided entrepreneurial training and technical assistance to over 15,000 women and men and made more than $2.8 million in loans to pre-bankable small businesses.
 WEV has helped more than 2500 local businesses start or expand.

 Ms. Bailey has been developing educational programs and services for women since 1983 and is the primary author of WEV’s self-employment training curriculum, From Vision to Venture.
 She has a Master’s Degree in Communication from UCSB and a B.A. from Michigan State University in Fine Art and Sociology.
 She is a certified Economic Development Finance Professional.